instructure/steps-selective-builds/README.md

 # Selective Builds

+**Note**: Bitrise [added support for Selective Builds.](https://blog.bitrise.io/build-parts-of-your-mono-repo-separately) Use that instead of this script.

+---

 Run builds only if a file in trigger paths has changed.

 ## How to use this Step